 Browser clutter and the load it creates

-At Aalto University published a study in the spring on the clutter and load of the internet browser.
+A study published at Aalto University reveals about the clutter and load of the internet browser.
 The topic seems very topical in the aftermath of the holidays, when many people are spending a lot of time at work in front of a screen again.

 There are several reasons: firstly, many people tend to keep several browser windows and tabs open, i.e. a large and unmanageable number of them.
 Websites also bombard the user with interactive elements, such as pop-ups, and these elements are not always controllable.

 You can make the problem worse by multitasking between different tasks or using several different online workspaces at the same time, having conversations with many different people at the same time.
-Closing tabs is also a pain, even if it makes sense in terms of load.
+Closing tabs is also a pain for us, even if it makes sense in terms of decreasing the load.

 She taps the phone with her right hand and the computer with her left, increasing the clutter and load on the browser.